bg196678/IS-Pareto/README.md

 ```

 Here the concentration range of reactant 1 (`Species_A`) is provided.
 In addition the concentration of reactant 2 (`Species_B`)
-is given b the `concentration_ratio`.
+is given with the `concentration_ratio` range.
 Furthermore the temperature range and the time is defined.

 After defining Species, Reactions, Kinetics, Solvation and Optimization Boundaries the optimization can
 begin: